A dashboard in the FullStory app showing session replay metrics and rage clicks

 • I need a way to prioritize bugs by impact.

 Session replay is a game-changer for reproducing and solving bugs.
-By linking user sessions to bug reporting tools (like FullStory integrations JIRA or BugSnag) and to customer support tickets (See #3 Support customers through context), session replay ensures you’ll never again need to request more information about a user issue or bumble through tedious screenshares/screenshots.
+By linking user sessions to bug reporting tools (like Fullstory integrations JIRA or BugSnag) and to customer support tickets (See #3 Support customers through context), session replay ensures you’ll never again need to request more information about a user issue or bumble through tedious screenshares/screenshots.

 With session replay tools that capture all sessions, QA and software testing don’t stop at launch.
 Indeed, session replay can be used alongside product launches, allowing product developers to observe as users engage with a new feature or interface to make sure it's working correctly.
 In the likely event that something is broken, session replay can speed up the fix by revealing what’s causing the problem.